 You will also need the right flower garden design or layout suitable for your land area and landscape.

-1. Flower Gardening For Scale
+1. Flower Gardening for Scale

 We can be overexcited when starting a new project.
 While we want more varieties and fancy plants ASAP, again, consider your space.
-If you’ve got a good space, then you may grow bigger and taller plants.
+If you've got good space, then you may grow bigger and taller plants.
 Plant larger and taller plants toward the back when growing flowers as borders or lining a pathway.

-2. Think Inside The Box
+2. Think Inside the Box

 For flower gardening beginners, growing in containers or small-sized raised beds can be a good place to start.
-Think about the principle of thriller, filler, and spiller when growing in a tight space like containers or planter box.
+Think about the principle of thriller, filler, and spiller when growing in a tight space like containers or planter boxes.
 The thriller is the focal point planted in the center, the spiller adds drama, and the filler is planted to fill gaps between the two.

 3. Think Vertical